On this page

 More than 90 days

 If you want to employ the foreign worker for 3 months or more, you will generally have to apply for a combined residence and work permit (GVVA), the so-called single permit.
 The GVVA is a residence permit with an additional document stating for which employer they are permitted to work and under which conditions.
 They therefore do not need a separate work permit.
 You must apply for the single permit (in Dutch) to the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND).

 Temporary cross-border services by foreign companies

-If your company is based outside of the Netherlands, but within the EEA (including Croatia) or Switzerland, and it performs an assignment in the Netherlands with employees that come from countries outside the EEA or Switzerland, these employees do not need a TWV or GVVA if:
+If your company is based outside of the Netherlands, but within the EU (including Croatia), the EEA or Switzerland, and it performs an assignment in the Netherlands with employees that come from countries outside the EU, the EEA or Switzerland, these employees do not need a TWV or GVVA if:

 - they are allowed to work in your company's country;